Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 The Publicize feature adds a new section to your Publish box …

-(Publicize details appear in the publishing area.)
+(Publicize account details appear in your publishing area.)

-(As soon as new content is published, it is automatically distributed online.)
+(As soon as new content is published, it will be automatically shared online.)

 CommentLuv